-Jackson, Wyoming: The Jackson Hole Weed Management Association (JHWMA) will be hosting the Greater Yellowstone Coordinating Committee’s (GYCC) Coordinated Weed Action Days July 19th – 21st, 2016.
+The Jackson Hole Weed Management Association (JHWMA) will be hosting Gros Ventre River Cooperative Spray Days July 18 – 20, 2017.

 Agencies and organizations that will assist in the project are:

-“A lot of really great people are coming together to make progress on some awfully bad plants which negatively transform ecosystem function in wildlife habitat and an important elk migration area.” said Travis Ziehl.
+“A lot of really great people have come together over the years to make progress on some awfully bad plants which negatively transform ecosystem function in wildlife habitat and an important elk migration area.” said Travis Ziehl, Jackson Hole Property Services.

-We would like to thank the GYCC, Teton Conservation District (TCD), Rocky Mountain Elk Foundation (RMEF), TCWP, and the JHWMA for their contributions in making this event a success.
-To learn more about the GYCC and the various subcommittees, please visit www.fedgycc.org.
+We would like to thank the Teton Conservation District (TCD), Rocky Mountain Elk Foundation (RMEF) and the JHWMA for their contributions in making this event a success.
+To learn more about the JHWMA please visit www.jhwma.org.